-The staff of The Cortland Fund annually solicits unrestricted operating support and designated gifts for the benefit of SUNY Cortland from alumni, parents, friends, faculty and staff of the university.
+The staff of The Cortland Fund annually solicits unrestricted operating support and designated gifts for the benefit of SUNY Cortland from alumni, parents, friends, faculty and staff of the College.
 This is done through direct mail solicitations, phonathons by the student call center, e-solicitations, as well as staff and volunteer personal solicitations.
-The Cortland Fund staff also coordinates designated support for specific academic departments.
+The Cortland Fund staff also coordinates designated support for specific College departments.

-775.09 LEADERSHIP AND MAJOR GIFTS
+775.09 LEADERSHIP GIVING